OscarLBergstrom/Assign-2/README.md

 A simple CI written in python 3.8.10

+## Steps for TA to grade

+Steps 1-2 can be followed more thourghly through this [guide](https://phoenixnap.com/kb/install-flask).

+1. Install and set up a venv.

+2. Install flask.

+3. Clone the repo.

+4. Make a change on main or assessment, commit & push that change.

+5. Check your email connected to your Github account.

 ## How to install

 Steps 1-2 can be followed more thourghly through this [guide](https://phoenixnap.com/kb/install-flask).